by Tom Godfrey and Joshua Lockwood-Moran

-BLACK & WHITE SURVEILLANCE
+BLACK & WHITE SURVEILLANCE BY ALAN LODGE

 Alan ‘Tash’ Lodge (born 1953 in Luton, Bedfordshire) is a photographer based in Nottingham who has focused on alternative movements since the mid 1970s.
 After a short career as an emergency paramedic in the London Ambulance Service, Lodge took up

 in 1978.
-In 1985 Lodge joined the Peace Convoy on its way to Stonehenge where a festival was planned to take place and he photographed The Battle of the Beanfield
+In 1985 Lodge joined the Peace Convoy on its way to Stonehenge where a festival was planned to take place and he photographed The Battle of the Beanfield.
+In 1987 Lodge published the booklet Stonehenge: Solstice Ritual, a photographic

-, a photographic account of the rituals taking place at Stonehenge.
-Since the events at Stonehenge, Lodge has covered a range of issues including the Travellers movement, Reclaim the Streets, the road protests in the mid 1990s and the campaign against the Criminal Justice and Public Order Act 1994.
+Criminal Justice and Public Order Act 1994.
 Lodge is also well known for his documentation of police surveillance, in which he received a ‘Winston Award’ for in 1998.
 Since the late 1990s Lodge has been a major contributor to the media network

 In recent years Lodge has continued to extensively document his involvement and attendance of public demonstrations and festivals, and has actively involved himself in various welfare and advice agencies.
 He has worked as a field worker for the

 Lodge’s website One Eye on the Road operates as an extensive archive of his prolific photographic career, as well as an essential resource providing legal information and advice.
 Lodge has successfully taken the police to court and won damages

-Lodge’s work has appeared in publications & journals including Guardian, Independent, i-D, Select, Sounds, DJ, Radio Times, New Statesmen & Society and Squall.
+Lodge’s work has appeared in publications & journals including The Guardian, Independent, i-D, Select, Sounds, DJ, Radio Times, New Statesmen & Society and Squall.
 His photographs have also been used in TV documentaries across the BBC and Channel